 ORUP: Guiding Future Physicians to Care for the Underserved

-We prepare students for patient-centered primary care in underserved places and for those generalist specialties of primary importance to such communities, through ongoing curriculum design, program and faculty development, student support and medical education research.
+We prepare learners in medical school for patient-centered primary care in rural and underserved communities, and for the generalist specialties of primary importance to these communities, through community engagement, ongoing curriculum design, program implementation and assessment, faculty development, student support and medical education research.

 The Office of Rural and Underserved Programs was established with funding provided by the Osteopathic Heritage Foundations (OHF).

 Alumni Spotlight: Kate Spencer, serving the people of Appalachia

 Student Spotlight: Meghan Trout, a physician and ally

 In conjunction with National Rural Health Day on Nov.
 17, we spoke with second-year student Meghan Trout, who has lived in a rural community and plans to work with underserved populations when she becomes a physician.
 She shares her experience with the Rural and Urban Scholars Pathways program and how it shaped the physician she wants to be.

 Student Spotlight: Kasey Roush, caring for neighbors and friends